 - Small chunks of continuous improvement work

 These types of work have their own specifics.
-Below is a description of how we organize work and which tools we use to collaborate in each case.
+Below is a description of how the collaboration might be organised in each case.

 Projects